-Individuals enrolled into the WIOA Title I ISY program must meet the following eligibility criteria:
+Individuals enrolled into the WIOA Title I ISY program must meet each of the following eligibility criteria:

-- Pierce County or City of Tacoma resident, - U.S. citizen or otherwise legally entitled to work in the U.S., - Attending school as defined by state law1, - Age 16 through 21 (Note: WIOA ISY eligibility begins at age 14, WorkForce Central's policy is age 16), - Selective Service Registration (males ages 18 or older unless an exception is approved), - Low income individual, and - Meets one or more of the following categories (not in priority order; each barrier must receive equal weight during the eligibility determination process):
+- Pierce County resident, - U.S. citizen or otherwise legally entitled to work in the U.S., - Attending school as defined by state law1, - Age 16 through 21 (Note: WIOA ISY eligibility begins at age 14, WorkForce Central's policy is age 16), - Selective Service Registration (males ages 18 or older unless an exception is approved), - WIOA income eligible; and - One or more of the following ISY enrollment categories (not in priority order; each barrier must receive equal weight during the eligibility determination process):

-Basic Skills Deficient (BSD): Category 1 WIOA Sec.
-3(5) means, with respect to an individual- a) Who is a youth, who has English reading, writing, or computing skills at or below the 8th grade level on a generally accepted standardized test (CASAS score of 238 or below for reading and 235 or below for math); or b) Who is a youth or adult, that the individual is unable to compute or solve problems, or read, write, or speak English, at a level necessary to function on the job, in the individual's family, or in society.
-English Language Learner (ELL): WIOA Sec.
-3(21), WIOA Title II Sec.
-203(7); DOL ETA PIRL 9172: Category 2 An eligible individual who has limited ability in reading, writing, speaking, or comprehending the English language, and- Whose native language is a language other than English; or Who lives in a family or community environment where a language otherthan English is the dominant language.
+Basic Skills Deficient (BSD): Category 1 a) A youth who has English reading, writing, or computing skills at or below the 8th grade level on a generally accepted standardized test (CASAS score of 238 or below for reading and 235 or below for math); or b) A youth or adult, that the individual is unable to compute or solve problems, or read, write, or speak English, at a level necessary to function on the job, in the individual's family, or in society.
+English Language Learner (ELL): Category 2 An eligible individual who has limited ability in reading, writing, speaking, or comprehending the English language, and- Whose native language is a language other than English; or Who lives in a family or community environment where a language otherthan English is the dominant language.

 1 Section 4 of TEGL 21-16 conditions the designation of home-schooled individuals as In-School Youth (ISY) or Out-of-School Youth (OSY) based on state and/or local education agency policies.
-In Washington, state statutes for the Office of Superintendent of Public Instruction (RCW 28A.200, 28A.225.010(4)) articulate the requirements for being recognized as home-schooled individuals.
+In Washington, state statutes for the Office of Superintendent of Public Instruction (RCW 28A.220, 28A.225.010(4)) articulate the requirements for being recognized as home-schooled individuals.
 Individuals whose home-schooling activity meets those requirements can seek eligibility as ISY; if not, they need to meet OSY eligibility criteria.